Removing Noise, not Finding Gold: Quality Filtering for Large-Scale Pretraining: Introduction

 Large-scale models are pretrained on large amounts of data, and the quality of these data is a critical factor in achieving state-of-the-art performance.
 Among various heuristics for leveraging data quality to improve on downstream tasks, Classifier-based Quality Filtering (CQF) is recognized as a cornerstone of data processing.
 CQF has now become widely adopted and is, for instance, part of established pretraining pipelines like those of GPT3~\citep{brown2020language}, LLama~\citep{touvron2023llama}, and PALM~\citep{chowdhery2023palm}.
 It is also a key component of several widely used public datasets, such as DCLM~\citep{li2024datacomp} or the SmolLM corpus~\citep{benallal2024smollmcorpus}.

 CQF, as illustrated in \autoref{fig:pipeline}, trains a binary classifier to distinguish documents from a large, low-quality pretraining set (LQ set) from those of a small, high-quality dataset (HQ set).
 It then assigns a scalar quality score to each document within the LQ set, defined by the classifier's score.
-The filtered dataset is formed by selecting the top $k$ fraction of documents in the pretraining set, ranked by their quality score.
+The filtered dataset is formed by selecting the top $k$ fraction of documents in the pretraining set, ranked by quality score.

 The goal of this paper is to understand the mechanics behind CQF, its impact on downstream performance, and to challenge the underlying notion of quality it defines.
 Concretely, \emph{does CQF truly select data that resemble the HQ set, as it is commonly believed?
-Does the quality score it incurs match the general intuition about data quality?}
+Is collecting more HQ data always the optimal strategy for improving downstream performance?
+What makes CQF potentially more effective than simply augmenting HQ data?
+Do its quality scores reflect intuitive notions of data quality, or should we adopt a more principled, optimization-driven definition that can be reliably estimated using small-scale proxies?}

-We start by highlighting a paradox in how CQF works: although CQF consistently improves performance on downstream tasks, it does not necessarily improve language modeling on the HQ set.
+We start by highlighting a paradox in how CQF works: although CQF consistently improves downstream performance, it does not necessarily improve language modeling on the HQ set.
 This finding challenges the widely held belief that CQF improves models by selecting training data that are similar to the HQ data.
+Importantly, we show that training on CQF-selected data can outperform training directly on the HQ set itself, even when the HQ set is sufficiently large---a striking result given the recent substantial effort and cost typically devoted to augmenting high-quality data.

-We explain this paradox by the fact that CQF is akin to an implicit quality filtering of the \emph{HQ set} itself, which upweights data in the HQ set that are far from the LQ set.
-This means that models trained with CQF are not necessarily good at language modeling on the whole HQ set, but rather on a higher-quality subset of it.
+We explain this paradox by showing that CQF effectively performs an implicit filtering of the \emph{HQ set} itself: it upweights data in the HQ set that are far from the LQ set.
+This means that models trained with CQF are not necessarily good at language modeling on the whole HQ set, but rather on a subset of it.
 Moreover, we show that this filtering of the HQ set aligns with downstream tasks for most choices of HQ sets, which explains the paradox.
-We then compare CQF to importance sampling methods~\citep{xie2023data,grangier2024crisp}, which explicitly attempt to resample the LQ set to follow a distribution close to the HQ set.
-We highlight a stark difference between the two methods: importance sampling yields better language modeling on the HQ set, but it does not benefit from the aforementioned implicit filtering of the HQ set.
+We then compare CQF to importance sampling methods~\citep{xie2023data,grangier2024crisp}, which explicitly attempt to resample the LQ set to match the distribution of the HQ set.
+We highlight a stark difference between the two methods: importance sampling yields better language modeling on the HQ set, but it does not benefit from the aforementioned implicit filtering of the HQ set that improves downstream performance.